fbpx

 DIET | Omnivore – fruits, small animals, eggs, and bugs

-• This animal is incredibly nimble and can easily hop through thick forest trees.
+• This animal is incredibly agile and can easily hop through thick forest trees.

-• The binturong is the largest animal in the world with a prehensile tail, which they use to hang upside down or securely hang on onto the trees.
+• The binturong is the largest animal in the world with a prehensile tail, which they hang upside down or securely onto the trees.

 • Do you smell buttered popcorn?
 That’s the natural musk of the binturong!